iapyeh/GGeditor/docs/User Guide.rst

 You can use the following list native features of the Google Docs to build your content for generating reStructuredText format.

 * Paragraph heading and indentation
-* Bold , Italic, subscript and superscript
+* Bold, Italic, subscript and superscript
 * List and numbered list
 * Table
 * Image and chart